boomcx/pop_scope_page_transitions/README.md

 ## Features

-✅ You can use `PopScope`;
+✅ You can use `PopScope` widget;

 ✅ Support for multiple platforms;

-✅ Takes effect only when a pop is triggered, otherwise it is cancelled;
+✅ It is the same as the default sideslip back.
+Takes effect only when a pop is triggered, otherwise it is cancelled;

 ## Usage